← Back to Blog

 BIN lookup helps detect suspicious transactions:

-• Mismatched billing country vs. card country
+• Mismatched billing country vs. card issuing country

 • High-risk BIN ranges